Sigmmma/c20/src/content/blam/tags/physics/readme.md

 Physics tags characterize the dynamic physics and propulsion of [vehicles][vehicle].
 They are essentially a collection of spherical _mass points_.
 Since vehicles can have both [model_collision_geometry][] and physics, each tag is used in different situations:

 * Physics are used in collisions between vehicles and is responsible for Halo 1's charactistic ["bouncy" vehicles][bouncy].
 * Physics are used in collisions with the [BSP][scenario_structure_bsp].
-Because the mass points are somewhat "fuzzy" and are not continuous geometry, vehiles can become [stuck in thin BSP][stuck-bsp].
+Because the mass points are somewhat "fuzzy" and are not continuous geometry, vehicles can become [stuck in thin BSP][stuck-bsp].
 * Physics are used in collisions with [devices][device] and [scenery][].
 * Collision geometry is used in collisions with [bipeds][biped], [items][item], and [projectiles][projectile].